Cryptogenic stroke and migraine: using probabilistic independence and machine learning to uncover latent sources of disease from the electronic health record: Methods

 \subsection{Data collection and set definitions}

-All data was extracted from the Synthetic Derivative (SD) \cite{sd}, VUMC's de-identified EHR mirror of over 3 million patient charts from 2004-present.
+All data was extracted from the Synthetic Derivative (SD) \cite{sd}, VUMC's de-identified EHR mirror of over 3 million patient records from 2004-present.
 With a cutoff date of 08/31/24, we collected historical EHR data across the 9000 most common quantitative clinical variables from all 311,429 patient records that contained at least one ICD-10 code in the range of G40-G47, representing a broad range of paroxysmal neurological disease.
-We then defined our \textit{evaluation set} as the subset of these records that contain an ICD-10 code of G43, corresponding to any migraine diagnosis ($N = 72,876$).
+We then defined our \textit{evaluation set} as the subset of these records containing an ICD-10 code of G43, corresponding to any migraine diagnosis ($N = 72,876$).
 Each patient ID in the evaluation set was then randomly assigned to either the \textit{training set} ($N = 54,654$) or the \textit{test set} ($N = 18,222$) with a probability of 0.2 of being assigned to the latter.
-Patient IDs in the test set were then subtracted from our initial study population to ensure there was no data leak from patient records in the test set during model training, finalizing our \textit {discovery set} ($N = 309,759$) \textemdash demographics detailed in \textbf{Table 1}.
+Patient IDs in the test set were then subtracted from our initial population to ensure there was no data leak from records in the test during model training.
+This finalizes our \textit {discovery set} \\($N = 309,759$), with demographics detailed in \textbf{Table 1}.